QingTian1927/Coursera-QuizEX/README.md

 ```
 Q1: Which of the following is the most appropriate exploratory research question for this scenario?
-• Is social media harming young people?
+A. Is social media harming young people?
-• How do students aged 14–18 describe the influence of social media on their study habits and focus? (x)
+B. How do students aged 14–18 describe the influence of social media on their study habits and focus? (x)
-• How can schools stop students from using social media during study time?
+C. How can schools stop students from using social media during study time?
-• Why do students use TikTok so much?
+D. Why do students use TikTok so much?
 ```

 ### **Formatted (Quizlet-Friendly)**